riyabhargava11/BedEDA/README.md

 ## Genome .fa files
 To perform the GC Content EDA, keep an unzipped fasta file with the appropriate genome ready to upload.

+# Environment Setup

-# External dependencies are contained in environment.yml
+All dependencies are contained in environment.yml.

 ```
 conda env create -f environment.yml